Program: Infancy and Early Childhood

 Surrey Place employs nearly 500 employees, with 12 locations in the GTA and we also provide video-conferencing services to communities in northwestern Ontario.

-- The successful candidate must provide an acceptable Police Records Check (Vulnerable Sector Screening).
+- The successful candidate must provide an acceptable Vulnerable Sector Screening, and proof of being fully vaccinated for Covid-19.

 How to Apply: